MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/ready.md

 - [Finance](../azure-hpc/azure-hpc-landing-zone-accelator.md#example-conceptual-energy-reference-architecture)
 - [Manufacturing](./azure-hpc-landing-zone-accelator.md#example-conceptual-manufacturing-reference-architecture)

-As you develop a long-term vision for landing zones, consider the preceding designs.
-The conceptual architecture references provide a starting point.
+As you develop a long-term vision for landing zones, consider these architecture references.
+These references provide a starting point.
 Based on your organization's business requirements and the needs of your end users, you might need to modify them.

 ## Evaluation for HPC

 The decisions you make during strategic impact assessment and technical planning have the most influence on the landing zone configuration that you choose for your HPC deployments on Azure.
 We recommend that you consider the following questions:

 - How mature is your environment on Azure?
 Depending on what stage it's in, ranging from proof of concept to a mature application that serves users, you can include or omit governance, security, or resource organization.
 - Is the application you're building on Azure a short-lived one or a long-standing project?
-This consideration can help you choose your compute and storage options.
+The answer to this question can help you choose your compute and storage options.
 - Does your organization require that people access Azure resources at various levels?

 As you can see from these questions, the deployment model will vary depending on your business, industry, and application usage.